Your Job is a Video Game: The Torch and Boomerang Phase

 AJ Mastav

 Professional planner, unprofessional writer.
 Member of the American Institute of Certified Planners.
-Also, a Sunday School teacher.
+Also, a former Sunday School teacher.